 Tyler Fisher is a lecturer at UCL's School of European Languages, Culture and Society, and a visiting scholar and advisor at Soran University, Iraqi Kurdistan, from where he has published on the region's history.

-Upon completing a BA in English Literature and a second BA in Spanish at the University of Central Florida in 2003, Tyler Fisher became the first student from UCF to attain a Rhodes Scholarship.
+Upon completing a BA in English Literature and a second BA in Spanish at the University of Central Florida in 2003, he became the first student from UCF to attain a Rhodes Scholarship.
 This enabled him to pursue graduate studies at Magdalen College, University of Oxford, where his Master’s and doctoral research concerned metaliterary devices and theology in late sixteenth- and early seventeenth-century Spanish poetry.

 He was subsequently Queen Sofía Research Fellow and Lecturer in Spanish at Exeter College, Oxford (2008-2011).

-Dr Fisher’s ongoing research projects include a study of autobiographical testimonies from inquisitional procesos, an analysis of microcuentos by the present-day author José María Merino, and studies of Kurdish oral history and folklore.
+Dr Fisher’s ongoing research projects include a study of autobiographical testimonies from inquisitional procesos, an analysis of microcuentos by the present-day author José María Merino, and studies of Kurdish oral history and Yezidi folklore.